By Mike Markowitz for CoinWeek …..

 Instead, the names of mints and “moneyers” appear, usually crudely lettered and often only partly legible because dies were cut too large for the flans.
 Over 800 different mints have been identified, along with over 1,500 different moneyers.
 These moneyers were artisan contractors, sometimes itinerant, who produced short runs of coinage from any available precious metal when local chiefs or clerics needed coins.

 The most famous Merovingian moneyer was Eligius (or Eloi).

 Born about 588 near Limoges, he apprenticed as a goldsmith.
-His skill was so great that King Chlothar II (ruled 613-629) commissioned him to make a gem-studded golden throne, and appointed him as mint master at Marseille.
+His skill was so great that King Chlothar II (ruled 613-629) commissioned him to make a gem-studded golden throne and appointed him as the mint master at Marseille.

 Under Dagobert I (ruled 623-634) Eligius became chief counselor to the king.